leslie-kim/senior_thesis_code/README.md

 -- make_embeddings.py -- contains both the code used to train the word embeddings and also perform analysis on them

 -- nyt_developer_api.py -- contains various helper functions I used to help me understand how to use the NYT developer API

+All datasets used for senior thesis

+-- links_only -- contains links used for scraping
+-- data -- contains raw data from all scraped articles -- cleaned -- contains "cleaned" dataset (detailed in paper) -- processed -- contains "processed" dataset (detailed in paper)